Prehistory of Transylvania: Noua culture

 The multiplication of the offensive, in contrast to the defensive, fighting equipment (swords type Boiu – Sauerbrunn, battle axes with spiked disc, daggers, spearheads, arm bracers, all made of bronze), the development of settlements with man-made defenses, the existence of distinct warrior graves, gives the impression that the Bronze Age was a warring world.
 But there are numerous arguments that it was really a matter of parading rather than using force.

 The extraordinary non-ferrous mineral wealth of the Intra-Carpathian region has often been remarked upon in the literature.
-The overwhelming number of finds of copper, bronze, silver and gold products is hard to equal in prehistoric Europe.
-For instance, no other limited prehistoric space is known to have contained two large deposits dating from the same short range of time (Halstatt A1).
-Uioara de Sus, accidentally found in 1909, contained 5827 items weighing approximately 1,100 kg, while Şpalnaca II 1,000 paces away, in the year 1887, totaling a weight of 1,000 – 1,200 kg, was composed similarly of thousands of items.
-In addition to Şpalnaca I, Şpalnaca II, a deposit dated Hallstatt B1, was discovered a short distance away in the year 1881 and consisted of 120 bronze items.
+The overwhelming number of finds of copper, bronze, silver, and gold products is hard to equal in prehistoric Europe.
+For instance, no other limited prehistoric space is known to have contained two large deposits dating from the same short range of time (Hallstatt A1).
+Uioara de Sus, accidentally found in 1909, contained 5,827 items weighing approximately 1,100 kg, while Şpalnaca II 1,000 paces away, in the year 1887, totaling a weight of 1,000 – 1,200 kg, was composed similarly of thousands of items.
+In addition to Șpalnaca I, Șpalnaca II, a deposit dated Hallstatt B1, was discovered a short distance away in the year 1881 and consisted of 120 bronze items.

 The local copper ores often occur together with gold and silver.
 The gold must have been obtained, both by the washing gravel method in the valleys rich with such ores, as well as through mining the gold ore on the surface, or in shallow veins in ravines or landslides.
 There is no doubt that the tools and procedures of washing gold-bearing gravel did not differ greatly from those used throughout the ages up to the beginning of the 20th century.
-A wooden shovel, a vat (a similar clay item was found in one of the tumuli at Lăpuş), a screen, a piece of woolen linen or even a sheep's fleece sufficed.
+A wooden shovel, a vat (a similar clay item was found in one of the tumuli at Lăpuș), a screen, a piece of woolen linen or even a sheep's fleece sufficed.
 The output was a few grams per day per worker.